DISPLACED DREAMS: Short Film Screening & Discussion

 Valya Korabelnikova

-Portrait and art event photographer, documentary filmmaker.
-Co-founder of KiNO.
+A London-based award winning photographer and filmmaker with exhibitions in UK, Poland and USA.
 In her work, she focuses on seeing the spiritual in the ordinary.
 She explores how our everyday life is connected to our subconscious and dreams, how reality and fiction are inseparable.
+Co-founder of KiNO.

 Alexandra Yakovleva